Samsung Q7F and Q7C QLED 4K Ultra HD TV Review

 For more info on Samsung’s QLED TVs click here.

 Design and Features

-Both displays are well built and feature a very thin bezel and a black boarder that surrounds the screen which is highlighted with a razor thin silver accent trim.
+Both displays are well built and feature a very thin bezel and a black border that surrounds the screen which is highlighted with a razor-thin silver accent trim.
 Both screens contain a glossy finish and are illuminated with edge-lit LED backlighting.